What are the admission requirements for bachelor’s programmes?

 You must be proficient in Dutch if you want to be admitted to Dutch-taught bachelor’s programmes.
 You must be proficient in English if you want to be admitted to all English-taught and most Dutch-taught bachelor’s programmes.
 Proficiency in other langauges might be required for certain bachelor's programmes.
 For specific requirements per programme please refer to the relevant programme description.

-Some bachelor's programmes have a limited quota of places available.
+Some bachelor's programmes have a numerus fixus, in other words a limited number of places available.
 Check in advance if this applies to your chosen programme.
 If this is the case, additional selection procedures are in place.
 Read more in the relevant programme description.